robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 drawRectangle(x1, y1, x2, y2)
     # draw a rectangle from x1, y1, to x2, y2.
 The width of the line is 1 pixel.

-fillRectangle(x1, y1, x2, y2)
+fillRectangle(x1, y1, x2, y2[, color])
-    # fill a rectangle from x1, y1, to x2, y2 with the foreground color.
+    # fill a rectangle from x1, y1, to x2, y2 with the foreground color or with
+      the color given in the optional argument color.

 drawClippedRectangle(x1, y1, x2, y2)
     # draw a rectangle with canted edges from x1, y1, to x2, y2.
 The width of the line is 1 pixel.